mihiraranala/mihiraranala.github.io/index.md

 subtitle: Transit planner with a quest for data
 ---

 My name is Mihir Sriram Aranala.
 I am an architect and an urban planner by profession.
-Currently pursuing an MBA.
+I am currently pursuing my MBA.

+Follow this link to my resume - [Here](files/resume.pdf)

 - I am a Transportation Planner at AECOM.
 - My experience lies in data and spatial analysis, mapping, systems analysis, service and operations planning, and the use of various innovative tools.